gqrlt1207/CI-CD-test/README.md

 6. code review integration

-    For code review, we can create a 'pull request' and send to peer to review and approve.
+    For code review, we can create a 'pull request' and send to peer to review and approve whenever we make any change to the codes.
     I created one for this practice:

     https://github.com/gqrlt1207/challenge/pull/1